Kurrawong/fair-ease-matcher/documentation.md

 ## Structured XML Analysis

-A number of metadata elements are then parsed from each document.
+Where the Structure XML Analysis method is used, a number of metadata elements are parsed from each document.
 These are listed in the table below:

 - Descriptive Keywords - ".//gmd:descriptiveKeywords".
-- Topic Categories - ".//gmd:topicCategory/gmd:MD_TopicCategoryCode" - #TODO used for what?
+- Topic Categories - ".//gmd:topicCategory/gmd:MD_TopicCategoryCode" - used as Strings and for the Keywords metadata element.
-- Content info - ".//gmd:contentType/gmd:MD_CoverageContentTypeCode", ".//gmd:attributeDescription/gco:RecordType" - #TODO used for what?
+- Content info - ".//gmd:contentType/gmd:MD_CoverageContentTypeCode", ".//gmd:attributeDescription/gco:RecordType" - used as Strings, URIs, and Identifiers for the Variables metadata element.
-- Acquisition info - ".//gmi:acquisitionInformation/gmi:MI_AcquisitionInformation/{xml_path}"
+- Acquisition info - ".//gmi:acquisitionInformation/gmi:MI_AcquisitionInformation/{xml_path}" - used as Strings, URIs, and Identifiers for Instruments or Platforms (depending on the XML).

 There are further sub expressions for some of the above elements, which target strings, URIs, or other nested elements within the XML.